rohit98626/youtubeclone/README.md

-YOUTUBECLONE
+YOUTUBE CLONE

-It is a simple static Youtube clone which i created when i'm begineer of learning HTML CSS basics
+I built this simple static YouTube clone as a beginner project while learning the fundamentals of HTML and CSS.